-Prejudice yourself if you’re looking for something particular.
+Limit yourself if you’re looking for something particular.
 Because of the size of bound periodicals (often enormous!), there are usually more photographic anomalies in these texts.
-They often have thousands of pages, though, and take a while to get through.
-They often have library stamps and statements, due to their sedentary nature.
-You’ll get more individual pages this way.

 Because of the portable nature of novels and other physically small books, there are usually more signs of use in these texts.
-Library artifacts like circulation slips abound, as do inscriptions, marginalia, and other peritextual artifacts.
-You’ll see more endpapers and more individual books this way.
+Library artifacts like circulation slips abound, as do inscriptions, marginalia, and other marks of the hand.

-Check the endpapers and blank pages, the paratext (title page, table of contents, index, etc. &c.), the illustrations, and the body of the text.
+Check the endpapers and any blank pages, the title page, table of contents, index, etc., the illustrations, and the body of the text.
 The thumbnail view () will be very, very helpful.

-Rephotography.
+Photography.
 Here, digitization is photography and often rephotography.
-A digital photograph is taken of each page and later subjected to OCR.
-Just as photographers use filters to aesthetically alter their photographs, Google Books uses filters to make OCR less difficult.
+Just as photographers use filters to aesthetically alter their photographs, Google Books uses filters to make OCR easier.
 These manifest themselves in a number of unexpected ways.
-Often, plates are photographed through protective tissue paper.
+Also, illustrations are sometimes photographed through protective tissue paper.

 They also capture motion and movement of the text, the hands of employees, and the digitization environment.

-There are also some logistical problems, like when maps, diagrams, and other illustrations are documented without being folded out (or the instructions to do so are).
-I did a show featuring these.
+There are also some problems with logistics, like when maps, diagrams, and other illustrations are documented without being folded out (or the instructions to do so are).

 Signs of use.
 The books that Google has digitized are often used: by their first or original owners, by library patrons, or by anyone who interacted with the book between inception and digitization.
 And people love to make their mark.